steadybit/docs-public/install-and-configure/install-on-prem-platform/advanced-configuration.md

 ### Machine Requirements

-The machine you are installing steadybit onto, must have **at least** 4 CPUs and 8 GB available memory.
+The machine you are installing Steadybit onto, must have **at least** 4 CPUs and 8 GB available memory.

 | Environment Variable     | Required | Description                                                                                                        |
 | ------------------------ | -------- | ------------------------------------------------------------------------------------------------------------------ |